passard/ArchLinux-ARM-Raspberry-Pi/README.md

 ## 1) Micro SD Card Partition Table and File System Creation
 Open a terminal and _type_ **'df -h'** to identify your micro SD card.

-Replace sdX in the following instructions with the device name for the micro SD card as it appears on your computer.
+### Replace sdX in the following instructions with the device identifier for the micro SD card as it appears on your computer (eg. sdb, sdc, sdd...).

 ##### Start fdisk (as root or with sudo) to start partitioning :
 	fdisk /dev/sdX